 |Math||Dr. Leah McCoy||Tribble B 215|

 2. Candidates should complete the online Teacher Education Application Form.

 3. Declare the Education Minor.
 Candidates may declare the minor during major/minor declaration by signing up in the Education Office (Tribble B201).
 If you are declaring at any other time, you will need to submit the minor declaration paperwork to the Registrar’s office.

-4. Major Advisor Recommendation.
-Submit the interview with a Major Content Advisor form to your major advisor for approval.
-Your major advisor will complete the form and return it to the Licensure Officer.
+4. Major Content Area Professor Recommendation.
+Submit the interview with a Major Content Area Professor form to your major professor for approval.
+Your major professor will complete the form and return it to the Licensure Officer.

 5. Provide Evidence of Meeting NC State Testing Requirements.